Self-Employed Survival Guide: What to Do When Work Dries Up

 Set Up an Emergency Fund

 These costs include all the expenses that keep your business running day-to-day, from payroll to rent to production costs.
 Though keep in mind that six months is just a starting point.
 If you are the only breadwinner in your family or you are single, plan for a year of personal expenses for your emergency fund.

 Find Multiple Income Streams

-If you run a service business look for ways to broaden your customer base through offering more services or expanding your product line.
-When you depend on just one business or company for most of your business you put yourself in a precarious position because you are relying too heavily on that business succeeding for you to succeed.
+If you run a service business look for ways to broaden your customer base by offering more services or expanding your product line.
+When you depend on just one business or company for most of your business you put yourself in a precarious position because you are relying too heavily on that business succeeding in order for you to succeed.

 Make Networking a Priority

 If you work as a consultant some companies may try to recruit you after you have worked with them.
 Try to leave any business you come in contact with on good terms, because they may become a future employer.

 Establish a Clear Business Plan

 Create a business plan that includes an exit strategy and a clear timeline about when you should use it.
 When you first begin planning your business you should have a backup plan and a way to close down the business without causing undue financial hardship for yourself.

-Establish Good Billing and Collection Practices
+Set Up Good Billing Practices

 If you offer lower fees for upfront payments you can prevent a lot of the hassle you would otherwise spend tracking down payments.
 Basically, you offer your basic services at the rate you want to receive to people who pay upfront and put the late fees into the fees for people who want to pay 30 or 60 days out.
 Many companies respond well and will pay on time to save money.

-Know When It Is Time to Quit
+Know When It's Time to Quit

 Be honest with yourself about how the business is doing.
 If you have marketed as much as you can and explored all other avenues, you should admit that you need to change directions before you get yourself in a bad financial situation.

 If you have an emergency fund in place and a good marketing plan you should be able to get through difficult economic times even when you are self-employed.
 Be creative and come up with new services to offer and switch up your target demographic to keep yourself in business.